NicholasFury/About/README.md

 Member | About
 --- | ---
 Data Friendly Space | Data Friendly Space makes modern data systems and data science accessible to the humanitarian and development communities.
-Crisis Ready | CrisisReady is based at Harvard University and Direct Relief, and collaborates with academic partners, technology companies and response agencies around the world to embed data-driven decision-making into local disaster planning.
+CrisisReady | CrisisReady is based at Harvard University and Direct Relief, and collaborates with academic partners, technology companies and response agencies around the world to embed data-driven decision-making into local public heath and disaster planning.
 Humanitarian AI Meetup Groups | The Humanitarian AI meetup community links local groups in fifteen cities.
 Members discuss humanitarian applications of artificial intelligence and work on volunteer projects.
 Omdena | Omdena provides the global community of AI engineers with a platform to gather and collaboratively build solutions to real-world problems.